Georg Eberhard Rumphius: Herbarium Amboinense

 The original manuscript of Het Amboinsch Kruidboek (MS BPL 314) is held at Leiden University Libraries and a digital version is available in its Digital Collections.

 The Herbarium Amboinense as published in 1741 consisted of six large folio volumes.
 Being blind, Rumphius required the assistance of others to produce it.
 His wife, Suzanna, was one of the early assistants and she was commemorated in Flos Susannae a white orchid (now Pecteilis susannae) described by Rumphius.
-His son Paul August made many of the plant illustrations as also the only known portrait of Rumphius.
-Other assistants included Philips van Eyck, a draughtsman, Daniel Crul, Pieter de Ruyter a soldier trained by Van Eyck, Johan Philip Sipman, Christiaen Gieraerts J. Hoogeboom An English translation by E. M. Beekman, which took seven years to make, was posthumously published in 2011.
+His son Paul August made many of the plant illustrations as well as the only known portrait of Rumphius.
+Other assistants included Philips van Eyck, a draughtsman, Daniel Crul, Pieter de Ruyter (a soldier trained by Van Eyck), Johan Philip Sipman, Christiaen Gieraerts J. Hoogeboom An English translation by E. M. Beekman, which took seven years to make, was posthumously published in 2011.